Glasgow University Students' Representative Council: Representation

 University departments are responsible for organising the election of individual class representatives, who are supported in their duties by the Vice-President (Education) and their college's convenor.
 The academic convenors sit on various committees within their Faculty and are ex officio members of the Senate.
 The four sabbatical officers are also accorded membership of the Senate, while the President and a Court Assessor (elected by the Council) are entitled to sit on the University Court.
 The Council also elects representatives to numerous university committees, including the Health, Safety & Well-being Committee, the Library Committee and the Academic Dress Committee.

 The SRC is also home to the Rector of the University, elected by the students to represent them.
 This is achieved primarily through the Rector's role as chair of the University Court.
-The incumbent Rector is Lady Rita Rae, a retired Senator of the Colleges of Justice.
-Lady Rae was elected in April 2021 and will serve until April 2024.
+The incumbent Rector is Ghassan Abu-Sittah, a plastic surgeon and activist.
+Abu-Sittah was elected in April 2024 and will serve until April 2028.

 Glasgow University SRC is represented at a national level by the Coalition of Higher Education Students in Scotland (CHESS), the National Postgraduate Committee (NPC), and the Aldwych Group.